-Our mission is: Leadership, innovation, and excellence in PA education
+Our mission is: Advancing excellence in PA education through leadership, scholarship, equity and inclusion

 PAEA’s advocacy agenda is congruent with these values and drives our interaction, communication, and partnership with key professional, federal, and local stakeholders whose interests include health professional education, health agencies, and health systems.
 These activities intersect with the services that PAEA provides for our programs, faculty, applicants, students, and other entities interested in improving the health of the nation.

-In addition to specific legislative goals, PAEA’s advocacy agenda is designed to advance five interconnected key priorities: clinical training support, program support, faculty support, student support, and support of the profession.
+PAEA’s advocacy agenda is designed to advance five interconnected key priorities: clinical training support, student support, program support, faculty support, and support of the profession.

 Ensure that quality clinical training sites are available to prepare students to enter practice with over 2,000 hours of experience caring for patients in inpatient, outpatient, emergency, and extended care facility settings.